khacpv/HipChatExt/README.md

 # HipChatExt

-Automatic detect data from any Chat Text (Mention, Link, Emoticon)
+Automatic detect meta data from any Chat Text (Mention, Link, Emoticon)

-Install:
+## Install:

-- Use SourceTree to clone project to local or run 'git clone https://github.com/khacpv/HipChatExt.git'
+- Use SourceTree to clone project to local or run 'git clone [https://github.com/khacpv/HipChatExt.git](https://github.com/khacpv/HipChatExt.git)'

 - Import to Android studio and run.

-How to use:
+## How to use:

 - Input some text into EditText (ex: 'h' letter)